 Double-click on the Malwarebytes setup file.

-When Malwarebytes has finished downloading, double-click on the Malwarebytes-Mac-3.x.y.zzz.pkg file to install Malwarebytes on your device.
+When Malwarebytes has finished downloading, double-click on the setup file to install Malwarebytes on your computer.
 In most cases, downloaded files are saved to the Downloads folder.

 Follow the on-screen prompts to install Malwarebytes.

-When the Malwarebytes installation begins, you will see the Malwarebytes Setup Wizard which will guide you through the installation process.
-The setup wizard displays an introduction to Malwarebytes for Mac.
-Click on “Continue” to complete the installation process.
+When the Malwarebytes installation begins, you will see the Malwarebytes for Mac Installer which will guide you through the installation process.
+Click “Continue“, then keep following the prompts in order to continue with the installation process.

 Wait for the Malwarebytes scan to complete.

 Malwarebytes will now remove all the malicious files that it has found.
-To complete the malware removal process, Malwarebytes may ask you to restart your device.
+To complete the malware removal process, Malwarebytes may ask you to restart your computer.

-Your computer should be now malware free of the Searchmine.net redirect.
-If you are still experiencing problems while trying to remove Searchmine.net redirect, please ask for help in our Malware Removal Assistance for Mac forum.
+If you are still experiencing problems while trying to a malicious program from your computer, please ask for help in our Mac Malware Removal Help & Support forum.